Anna-Lee Reilly: Military career

 On 18 August 2025, Reilly was appointed Director General Core Delivery for DE&S and promoted to lieutenant general.
 She is only the second woman in the British Army and the sixth REME officer to reach the rank of lieutenant general.

 Reilly was appointed Fellow of the Royal Academy of Engineering in 2024.
-In the 2024 King's Birthday Honours, she appointed Companion of the Bath (CB).
+In the 2024 King's Birthday Honours, she was appointed Companion of the Order of the Bath (CB).